 2009 Indiana Public Law 154 (House Bill 1581) mandates that "Each school corporation, charter school, and accredited nonpublic school shall include in its curriculum for all students in grades 6 through 12 instruction concerning personal financial responsibility."
 This requirement can be met through integrating financial literacy instruction into curriculum or by conducting a financial literacy seminar.
 Furthermore, the state board must adopt financial literacy curriculum appropriate for each grade level and as a separate subject or as units incorporated into an appropriate subject.
-The Indiana Department of Education provides a Financial Literacy Standards Framework, Financial Literacy Standards for the end of 12th Grade under the Academic Standards.
+The Indiana Department of Education provides a Financial Literacy Standards Framework, Financial Literacy Standards for the end of 8th Grade, and Financial Literacy Standards for the end of 12th Grade under the Academic Standards.